 If when Paul penned “not by works,” he had meant we receive salvation independent of doing anything, then scripture should not tie salvation to any form of obedient activity.
 If it does, we can know that Paul was not denouncing “doing something” but rather was rejecting all efforts of self-reliance.

-Since statements about active obedience leading to salvation abound,/7 Paul’s purpose in writing “not by works” involved rejecting those attempts to merit righteousness.
+Since statements about active obedience leading to salvation abound,/7 Paul’s purpose in writing “not by works” involved rejecting something other than relying upon Christ – even if this involved such trusting actions as confessing or baptism.
+Rather he dismissed attempts to merit righteousness.
 For Paul, the preaching of the gospel which causes someone to come to faith in Christ involves obedience./8

 Baptism does not reveal our righteousness, rather it is the prescribed faith response to Jesus whereby someone depends upon Christ for forgiveness!
 With immersion a person is trusting in Jesus for cleansing and inclusion into the people of God.
 Salvation is not by works, but by faith in Jesus Christ.

 4/ Romans 3:27,28; 4:2; Ephesians 2:9